ArmanMK/ArmanMK.github.io/_projects/1_project.markdown

  1. Precolation theory studies the infinite limit behavior in networks and there are limited studies that deal with small networks using percolation theory.
  2. General network connectivity is not robust enough for most of the technological and natural networks to ensure resilience to dynamics of the networks or failiures in network components.
 As an illustrative example, it is been observed that cellular networks need to have multiple pathways to maintain stability to perturbations during cellular metabolism. (<a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4614848/" target="blank">Biconnectivity in Cellular Metabolism</a>)

+<h4>My Research Contribution</h4>
 To address this shortcommings, I am developping and studying novel robustness metrics.
-Surprisingly, it can be rigorousely proved that for bond/site percolation on the square lattice, the percolation threshold for Biconnectivity and Triconnectivity are the same as regular percolation threshold.
+Surprisingly, I have rigorousely proved that for bond/site percolation on the square lattice, the percolation threshold for Biconnectivity and Triconnectivity are the same as regular percolation threshold.
 Also, <a href="https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.100.138701" target="blank">Newman et al.</a> showed that the percolation threshold of biconnected components is similar to that of the regular percolation problem in configuration model networks.